DeepIPCv2: LiDAR-powered Robust Environmental Perception and Navigational Control for Autonomous Vehicle: Methodology

 \subsection{Training}

-A multi-task loss function used to supervise DeepIPCv2 during the training process is formulated with (\ref{eq:mtlloss}).

-where $\alpha_{0,1,2}$ are loss weights tuned adaptively by an algorithm called modified gradient normalization (MGN) \cite{mgn} to ensure that all tasks can be learned at the same pace.
-To supervise waypoints prediction, we use L1 loss as in (\ref{eq:l1loss1}).
+As defined in Eq. \ref{eq:mtlloss_moved}, the model is supervised using a Multi-Task Loss function.
+To be more specific, we use L1 loss as in (\ref{eq:l1loss1}) in supervising waypoints prediction.

 where $N$ is equal to 6 as there are three waypoints that have x,y elements in the local coordinate.
 Meanwhile, $y_i$ and $\hat{y}_i$ are the ground truth and the prediction of component $i$ respectively.
-Similarly, we also use L1 loss to supervise navigational control estimation formulated with (\ref{eq:l1loss2}).

-Keep in mind that there is no averaging process as there is only one element for each output (steering and throttle).
+Similarly, we also use L1 loss to supervise steering and throttle estimation formulated with (\ref{eq:l1loss2}).
+Keep in mind that there is no averaging process as there is only one element for each output

 The model is implemented with PyTorch framework \cite{torch} and trained on NVIDIA RTX 3090 with a batch size of 10.
 We use Adam optimizer \cite{optim_adam} with decoupled weight decay of 0.001 \cite{adamw}.
 The initial learning rate is set to 0.0001 and reduced by half if the validation $\mathcal{L}_{MTL}$ is not dropping in 5 epochs in a row.
 The train-val process will be stopped if there is no drop on the validation $\mathcal{L}_{MTL}$ in 30 epochs in a row.